morpho-org/morpho-token/certora/README.md

 The [`certora/specs`](specs) folder contains the following files:

-- [`ExternalCalls.spec`](specs/Reentrancy.spec) checks that the Morpho token implementation are reentrancy safe by ensuring that no function is making and external call and, that the implementation is immutable because it doesn't perform any delegate call.
+- [`ExternalCalls.spec`](specs/Reentrancy.spec) checks that the Morpho token implementation is reentrancy safe by ensuring that no function is making and external calls and, that the implementation is immutable as it doesn't perform any delegate call.

 The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file for both the Ethereum and the Optimism version.